RudraveerMandal/POGchain/docs/software/admin.md

 Entries to watch for in the `qset` section -- describing the node and its quorum set -- are:

   * `agree` : the number of nodes in the quorum set that agree with this instance.
-  * `delayed` : the nodes that are participating to consensus but seem to be behind.
+  * `delayed` : the nodes that are participating to validation but seem to be behind.
   * `disagree`: the nodes that were participating but disagreed with this instance.
   * `fail_at` : the number of failed nodes that *would* cause this instance to halt.
   * `fail_with`: an example of such potential failure.
-  * `missing` : the nodes that were missing during this consensus round.
+  * `missing` : the nodes that were missing during this validation round.
   * `value` : the quorum set used by this node (`t` is the threshold expressed as a number of nodes).

 In the example above, 6 nodes are functioning properly, one is down (`stronghold1`), and the instance will fail if any two nodes still working (or one node and one inner-quorum-set) fail as well.

-If a node is stuck in state `Joining SCP`, this command allows to quickly find the reason:
+If a node is stuck in state `Joining pogcvm`, this command allows to quickly find the reason:

   * too many validators missing (down or without a good connectivity), solutions are:
     * [adjust quorum set](#crafting-a-quorum-set) (thresholds, grouping, etc) based on the nodes that are not missing
     * try to get a [better connectivity path](#quorum-and-overlay-network) to the missing validators
-  * network split would cause SCP to be stuck because of nodes that disagree.
-This would happen if either there is a bug in SCP, the network does not have quorum intersection or the disagreeing nodes are misbehaving (compromised, etc)
+  * network split would cause pogcvm to be stuck because of nodes that disagree.
+This would happen if either there is a bug in pogcvm, the network does not have quorum intersection or the disagreeing nodes are misbehaving (compromised, etc)

-Note that the node not being able to reach consensus does not mean that the network as a whole will not be able to reach consensus (and the opposite is true, the network may fail because of a different set of validators failing).
+Note that the node not being able to reach validation does not mean that the network as a whole will not be able to reach validation (and the opposite is true, the network may fail because of a different set of validators failing).

 You can get a sense of the quorum set health of a different node by doing